 ~Magick in Theory and Practice

-What's special is that I accidentally found the hit below.
+It’s special that I accidentally hit this webpage.

 It has another 119 quotes about this subject, by about every major thinker from around about the beginning of time.